Home | Site Map | Postwar Lionel | Modern Lionel | Soviet Trains | Contact Us |

 2356P | Southern Railways Power A |

-Corr | 8+ | $110 | A box for the 2356 Southern Railways F3 Power A unit:
+Corr | 8+ | $ 90 | A box for the 2356 Southern Railways F3 Power A unit:

 Photo of the sealed end of the box.
 Flaws: tears, creases, punctures, stains.
 Another view.
 This St. Joe Paper Company box is fairly clean, square and sturdy!
 Photo of the open end of the box.
 Nice SOLID box -- a virtual brick!
 Photo showing the manufacturer's identification, technical data and year documentation.
 Has the insert (missing three of the tuck flaps).
 Photo of the box insert. |

-2383P | Santa Fe F3 Power A unit |
+2383P | Santa Fe Power A unit |

-Corr | 6+ | $ 35 | A box for the 2383 Santa Fe F3 Power A unit from 1959:
+A box for the 2383 Santa Fe F3 Power A unit:

 Photo.
 This corrugated box was made by the Star Corrugated Box Company and the part number is 2383-11.
-(1959 was the only year that Lionel used the Star Company box for the Santa Fe F3s.)
 Photo showing the manufacturer's identification and technical data.
 Flaws: amateur repairs made to one end, tears, creases, tape, "aged" look.
 Overall, this box is very presentable as it is clean, complete, square and sturdy!
-Another view of the box.
-This is the first 2383P Santa Fe box from 1959 we have ever had available for separate sale! |
+Another view of the box. |

 2430 | Pullman Car | Art Deco | 5+ | $ 25 | A uncommon box for the teal-blue metal sleeper car with silver rubber-stamped lettering and with open "flying-shoe" trucks sold in 1946: